JohnIrvine1433/ThemeMaster/README.md

 # ThemeMaster
-ThemeMaster is an EmulationStation theme manager for small screen devices running ArkOS, RetroOZ, TheRA or JELOS.
+ThemeMaster is an EmulationStation theme manager for small screen devices running ArkOS, RetroOZ, TheRA or JELOS (in progress).
 Following devices are supported : Gameforce Chi, Powkiddy RGB10 and RGB10 Max, Anbernic RG351P/M/V and RG552 (in progress), RK2020, Odroid Go Advance and Odroid Go Super units.

 # Controls